jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 Object === Object.prototype.constructor; // => true
 ```

-The reason for this is that, because the constructor works as the public identity of a _class_, it is useful for any objects to inherit a property referring to their own constructors.
+The reason for this is that, because the constructor works as the public identity of a _class_, it is useful for any object to inherit a property that refers to their own constructors.
 We can use this property to get the _class_ of an object:

 ```js
 (new Object).constructor === Object; // => true